barisuyumaz/yokakademi-webscrapping/README.md

 (It's just for voluntary research, not for malicious or commercial purposes)

 ## How it works?
-* You should install requires Python libraries.
+* You should install required Python libraries.
   ```python
   import requests
   from bs4 import  BeautifulSoup, NavigableString